Kapha Balancing Last updated: May 12, 2008

 Sometimes it is difficult to assess your own type and discover those remedies best suited for you without professional help.

-Kapha Balancing can help with the following:
+Kapha Balancing can help with the following

 Highly recommended

-Astringent: Agent causing contraction, especially after topical application.
+Agent causing contraction, especially after topical application.